belden/universal/README.md

 ### NAME

-universal - things that I think would be perfectly find to stick into Perl's UNIVERSAL
+universal - things that I think would be perfectly fine to stick into Perl's UNIVERSAL

 ### SYNOPSIS

 #### universal::dynamic_use - runtime loading of classes and functions

-These two classes have a circular use: using `Ouroborus::Head` uses `Ourooborus::Tail`, which in turn uses `Ouroborus::Head`.
+These two classes have a circular use: using `Ouroborus::Head` uses `Ouroborus::Tail`, which in turn uses `Ouroborus::Head`.
 This means `Head` cannot be compiled without first compiling `Head`.

 ```perl